 CHAPTER THREE (Draft)

-Peggy Noonan made a heartfelt call to the American people in her book, Patriotic Grace, What It Is and Why We Need It Now, when she urged us to rise above our differences, however significant they may be, and to reaffirm “what it is to be an American.”
-Rarely has there been a time in the history of the United States when it has been more important to reaffirm what it is to be an American.
+I will go again to the conservative writer Peggy Noonan, who made a heartfelt call to the American people in 2008 urging us to rise above our differences, however significant they may be, to reaffirm “what it is to be an American.”

 “But we can approach things in a new way, see in a new way, speak in a new way.
 We can fight honorably and in good faith, while—and this is the hard one—both summoning and assuming good faith on the other side.

 “To me it is not quite a matter of ‘rising above partisanship,’ though that can be a very good thing.
 It’s more a matter of remembering our responsibilities and reaffirming what it is to be an American.

 “…And so I came to think this: What we need most right now, at this moment, is a kind of patriotic grace—a grace that takes the long view, apprehends the moment we are in, comes up with ways of dealing with it, and eschews the politically cheap and manipulative.
 That admits affection and respect.
 That encourages them.
 That acknowledges the small things that divide us are not worthy of the moment; that agrees that the things that can be done to ease the stresses we feel as a nation should be encouraged, while those that encourage our cohesion as a nation should be supported.

 “I’ve come to think that this really is our Normandy Beach, …the little, key area in which we have to prevail if the whole enterprise is to succeed.
 The challenge we must rise to.”[i]